Law Career Guide: Salary and Degree Info

 Law Professor

-In the study of law, Law Professors are active players.
+Law professors are active players in the study of law.
 If you have a passion for both the law and teaching, then you should consider being a law professor.
-Even though this position is not a traditional law career, it is one of the highest paid with an annual salary of $135,721.
+Even though this position is not a traditional law career, it is one of the highest paid, with an annual salary of $135,721.
 Because the field is hyper-competitive, you should start building your portfolio.

 Healthcare Marketing Director (Private Healthcare provider)